 1 Materials include an appropriate amount of white space and a design that supports and Yes does not distract from student learning.
-2 Materials embed age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.
-Yes engagement without being visually distracting.
-2 Materials include digital components that are free of technical errors.
-Yes ٦ i waterials include digital components that are free of technical errors.
+2 Materials embed age-appropriate pictures and graphics that support student learning and Yes 2 engagement without being visually distracting.
+3 Materials include digital components that are free of technical errors.
+Yes